metapolator/metapolator/elements-of-design.md

 ##### control column
 The control column shows the name of the instance and allow users to directly manipulate the instance list item:

-* click to select; standard list multiple selection—i.e. add and subtract items through command/ctrl and shift keys—is fully supported; one or more instances can be selected in this list, this is what gets manipulated in the Design Spaces and Fonts view; what is selected is always shown in the specimen (in Design Spaces view);
+* click to select; standard list multiple selection—i.e. add and subtract items through command/ctrl and shift keys—is fully supported; one or more instances can be selected in this list, this is what gets manipulated in the Design Spaces and Fonts view; what is selected is always shown in the specimen (in Design Spaces view); **note** that two separate select states are to be maintained, one for the Design Spaces view, one for the Fonts view; while a transition is made from view to view, the select state is swapped out, preferably smoothly;
 * double click to rename instance, to get a text edit box;
 * drag and drop to resort instance list items (also of a multiple-selection);
 * drag and drop into a design space (also a multiple-selection).